 - Make changes authorized by clauses other than a changes clause (e.g., Property clause, Options clause, Suspension of Work clause, etc.); and

 United States Department Of Transportation (USDOT) or (DOT)

 The Federal cabinet-level agency responsible for highways, mass transit, aviation and ports; headed by the secretary of transportation.
 The DOT includes the Federal Highway Administration and the Federal Transit Administration, among others.

-The design of products, communications, and environments to be simple and usable by people of all ages, sizes and abilities (including disabilities) without the need for special adaptations or specialized design, e.g. a person with a disability, a stroller, on crutches or an ambulatory person could all use the same entrance.
+The design of products, communications, and environments usable by people of all ages, sizes, and abilities (including disabilities) without the need for special assistance or specialized design, e.g. a person with a disability, a stroller, on crutches or an ambulatory person could all use the same entrance.